hashicorp/terraform-provider-google/website/docs/index.html.markdown

     * `GCLOUD_PROJECT`
     * `CLOUDSDK_CORE_PROJECT`

-* `region` - (Required) The region to operate under, if not specified by a given resource.
+* `region` - (Optional) The region to operate under, if not specified by a given resource.
   This can also be specified using any of the following environment variables (listed in order of precedence):